 Prevent internal threats

 Companies are also exposed to internal privacy risks from angry or simply uninformed employees.
-Therefore, it’s essential to educate all employees on best practices for ensuring Big Data privacy like frequent passwords changes and logging off computers.
+Therefore, it’s essential to educate all employees on best practices for ensuring Big Data privacy like frequent password changes and logging off computers.

 TASIL – secure Big Data monetization platform